kdshea/SEI-Project-1-Tetris/README.md

 # Project Overview

-This was the first solo project I did for a Software Engineering Immersive course through General Assembly London.
+This was the first project I did for a Software Engineering Immersive course through General Assembly London.
 It is a grid-based game built using JavaScript, HTML and CSS based on the classic arcade game Tetris.

 # Deployment Link